Ankeshkewat/Neoshop/README.md

 # Uboric Clone #

-E-commerce website for Clothing, Electric Appliances, and many more
+E-commerce website for Clothing, Electric Appliances, and many more.
+It is a collaborative projects.

 #### Tech Stack  : HTML, CSS, JAVASCRIPT ####